Random distributions

 some cases a point from a higher dimension (ℝ², ℝ³, etc.).
 We provide

-output in most cases, although currently
+implementations for f64 and for f32 output in most cases, although currently

-, simulates time until decay, assuming a
+The exponential distribution, Exp, simulates time until decay, assuming a

 fixed rate of decay (i.e. exponential decay).

-distribution (also known as Gaussian) simulates sampling from
+The Normal distribution (also known as Gaussian) simulates sampling from

 the Normal distribution ("Bell curve") with the given mean and standard

-is related: for sample X
+deviation.
+The LogNormal is related: for sample X from the log-normal

-is normally distributed; this "skews" the normal
+distribution, log(X) is normally distributed; this "skews" the normal

 distribution to avoid negative values and to have a long positive tail.

-distributions simulate uniform
+The UnitCircle and UnitSphere distributions simulate uniform

 sampling from the edge of a circle or surface of a sphere.

-distribution (also known as the Lorentz distribution) is the
+The Cauchy distribution (also known as the Lorentz distribution) is the

-distribution of the x-intercept of a ray from point (x0, γ)
+distribution of the x-intercept of a ray from point (x0, γ) with uniformly

 distributed angle.

-distribution is a two-parameter probability distribution, whose
+The Beta distribution is a two-parameter probability distribution, whose

 output values lie between 0 and 1.
-The Dirichlet
+The Dirichlet distribution is a

 generalisation to any positive number of parameters.